 - Teaching you how to manage type 1 diabetes with the Dose Adjustment For Normal Eating (DAFNE) program.

-Our services are available to all ages and can be accessed through:
+Our services can be accessed through:

 - Northeast Health Wangaratta (inpatients)

 - Residential Aged Care Facilities (if appropriate)